-In addition to green streets, Environmental Services will also replace undersized pipes to increase sewer system performance and reliability.
+This project includes replacing undersized pipes to increase sewer system performance and capacity.
 This work will include excavating trenches in streets and using heavy construction equipment.
 During the construction phase, there will be traffic diversions and street closures.
 Environmental Services will notify residents well in advance of traffic disruptions and will work closely with neighbors and local businesses to minimize construction impacts.

 Green streets are small rain gardens that collect stormwater runoff from streets and allow water to soak into the ground as soil and vegetation filter pollutants.
 Green streets also add neighborhood green space and slow traffic to improve pedestrian safety.

 Vegetated curb extensions or street-side planters are the most common style of stormwater facilities.
 Portland has more than 1,000 green streets that effectively manage stormwater, alleviate basement flooding and improve neighborhood aesthetics.
 Go to www.portlandoregon.gov/bes/greenstreets to see green street examples and get more information.